A generalization of Kummer theory to Hopf-Galois extensions: Introduction

 It is possible to obtain some criteria for the freeness for radical extensions of number or $p$-adic fields.
 We will follow this strategy: From Theorem \ref{maintheorem1} we know how to construct radical extensions $L/K$ that are $H$-Kummer, which have some $K$-basis of $H$-eigenvectors.
-Then we will add sufficient conditions so that the existence of an integral $K$-basis of $H$-eigenvectors is assured, so that we can apply Theorem \ref{maintheorem2}.
+Then we will add sufficient conditions to ensure the existence of an integral $K$-basis of $H$-eigenvectors, so that we can apply Theorem \ref{maintheorem2}.

 These extra conditions will depend on the nature of the fields involved.
 If we are working with extensions of number fields, the existence of integral generators that are $n$-th roots of elements in $K$ is enough.
 This is related with the monogeneity of $L/K$, which has been widely studied in literature.
 In the case of $p$-adic fields, we will restrict to simple radical extensions, and in that case we will need some uniformizer of $L$ that is an $n$-th root of some element in $K$.
 Using these considerations, we will prove that a Hopf-Galois prime degree extension with maximally ramified normal closure accomplishes the freeness property over the associated order.